nhsconnect/gpconnect-demonstrator/README.md

 GPConnect Demonstrator
 =========

-The following README contains information related to developing and running the GP Connect Demonstrator locally, including how to peroform a build.
-If you wish to setup a basic deployed instance of the demonstrator on a tomcat server there is a setup guide within the "Documents" folder at the root of this project.
-This will give you a simple guide to getting a basic instance of the GP Connect Demonstrator up and running and some basic configuration information.
-There is a second document within the "Documents" folder which goes into more detail about configuration options for the GP Connect Demonstrator.
+This README contains information related to developing, building and running the GP Connect Demonstrator.

 ### Requirements